White & Case: Noriega controversy

 White & Case registered with the U.S. Government as a foreign agent for the Panamanian government in 1981.
 At the time, Panama was led by Manuel Noriega, a dictator with connections to international cocaine cartels.
 The representation became a significant issue for Rudolph Giuliani in his 1989 campaign for New York City Mayor.
 Giuliani had joined the firm in February of that year and claimed no prior knowledge of the firm’s work for the Panamanian government.

 Pro bono work

 The firm was part of a program in New York City to provide pro bono legal representation to battered women seeking a divorce from their husbands.

 Partner Dana Foster began working to address racial injustice in Louisiana in 2020 by representing 16 mostly Black defendants with criminal convictions issued by non-unanimous, so-called “Jim Crow” juries.
-Created by segregationist lawmakers in the 1880s to oppress Blacks, these laws were deemed unconstitutional in 2020 by the U.S. Supreme Court.
+Created by segregationist lawmakers in the 1880s to oppress Black Americans, these laws were deemed unconstitutional in 2020 by the U.S. Supreme Court.